iceener/brain.overment.com/docs/Core/Direction.md

 ## How do I define my Direction

-It was a pretty long process I've described here — [Understanding](Understanding.md).
+It was a pretty long process I've described here — [Knowing thyself](Knowing%20thyself.md).
 In a some way I was feeling this all the time, but it wasn't easy to put this in a simple words.

 ## Do I use goals?